-IN-1.05 Complete recomme the Lifelines Restoration Performance Project and implement ndations LEAD: PROGRESS S IN 2021: ORCP ORCP convened two subsequent meetings following the production of the restoration report in 2020.
-ORCP is continuing to implement recommendations fro the report.
-Specifically, the Port has completed a Multi-Hazard Risk Assessment from these recommendations and is beginning to work on early projects that addr seismic issues along seawall.
-STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY): Progressing on schedule N/A
+IN-1.05 Complete recommen the Lifelines Restoration Performance Project and implement ndations

+LEAD: PROGRESS S IN 2021:

+ORCP

+STATUS: 1 EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):

+Progressing on schedule N/A

-IN-1.06 Increaset he resilience of the Municipal Fiber Optic Network LEAD: PROGRESS 5 IN 2021: DT ginal improvements to fiber redundancy were made.
-However, a lack of Funding and staffing has prevented the effort scaling further.
+IN-1.06 Increase th Increase the resilience of the Municipal Fiber Optic Network LEAD: PROGRESS IN 2021: DT Some marginal improvements to fiber redundancy were made.
+However, a adequate funding and staffing has prevented the effort scaling further.
 STATUS: Progressing on schedule EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):

-IN-1.07 Increase the resilience of the 911 Radio System LEAD: PROGRESS IN 2021: DT DT upgrad adequate f ed the radio system with an additional radio site.
+IN-1.07 Increase the resilience of the 911 Radio System LEAD: PROGRESS S IN 2021: DT ed the radio system with an additional radio site.
 However, a lack of funding and staffing has prevented the effort from scaling further.
 STATUS: Progressing on schedule EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):